 Adjust Your Restaurant Plans & Expectations

 Disneyland is known for its food experiences, but a reopened Disneyland simply isn’t yet up to speed on the restaurant front.
-It simply doesn’t make sense for Disney to open all its dining locations with the parks at only 25% guest capacity.
-And with social distancing regulations in effect in the kitchens, restaurants can’t prepare too many different dishes right now.
+It simply doesn’t make sense for Disney to open all its dining locations with the parks at reduced guest capacity.
+Disney is still working hard to bring enough cast members back to staff the ones they can open, and has thankfully opened quite a bit more in the days following June 15.

 Table Service Restaurants: